mthorley/k8s-gitops/README.md

 Secrets
  - [ ] Provisioning of secrets to vault
+ - [ ] Migrate zigbeemqtt keys to vault

 Flux
  - [x] Externalise IPs from all yaml or use DNS